cryogenicdeadfrost/tinymoe.c/README.md

 - CPU only.
 With `-O3 -march=native` it’s pleasantly snappy on toy scales.
 - MoE speed comes from **sparsity**: each token hits only `k` experts, not all `E`.
 - No threading by default—hot loops are easy to spot if you want to add OpenMP.
+- Also has BLAS with standard methods of optimization (whatever you like)

 ---